 Undergrounding Project (UP)

-To pay for the Project, in November 2016, the voters of Del Mar approved Measure Q, a ballot measure which increased the City’s sales tax rate by 1%.
-Measure Q was a general sales tax measure with no ending date.
-The project team is currently evaluating alternatives for phasing and financing the project for ultimate City Council consideration..
+To pay for the Project, in November 2016, the Del Mar voters approved Measure Q, a one-cent increase to the City’s sales tax rate.
+Today, the project team is evaluating phasing and financing alternatives for the City Council’s consideration.

-- In January 2019 – The City’s consultant completed their first task order which was to prepare a preliminary project delivery plan.
+The City’s consultant, Lee & Ro, Inc., completes its first task order -- to prepare a preliminary project delivery plan.
 This first assignment included inventorying, assessing, and mapping existing overhead facilities; evaluating the construction readiness of several undergrounding projects (previously initiated by private neighborhoods); and preparing preliminary cost estimates (for planning and budgeting purposes).
-After several weeks of data gathering and analysis, the consultant has delivered the first draft of the Project Delivery Plan (PDF) for the City’s review.
+After several weeks of data gathering and analysis, the consultant delivered the first draft of the Project Delivery Plan (PDF) for the City’s review.